ts91nz/PS-WebsiteStatusCheck/README.md

 # PS-WebsiteStatusCheck
-Powershell: Perfoms basic website check for status and keyword search.

-.Synopsis
-   Perfoms basic website check for status and keyword search.

-.DESCRIPTION
-   Perfoms basic website check for status and saves file for keyword search.
+Perfoms basic website check for status and keyword search using Powershell.

-   Write results to event log for monitoring detection.
+Writes results to event log for monitoring system detection.

-.EXAMPLE
+### EXAMPLE
 .\PS-WebsiteCheck.ps1 -url https://google.com -SearchString "Google" -workingDir C:\temp

-.INPUTS
+### Inputs
 URL - Website address (requires full HTTPS://).

-.OUTPUTS
+SearchString - String of text that the script will look for in the websites code.
+WorkingDir - Location to store output file and downloaded website file.

+### Outputs
-   Writes to terminal and to Event Log.
+Writes results to terminal and to Windows Event Log.